Queen Celestine

-Queen Celestine (born 18 March 1992) is a Nigerian model and chef who was crowned the Most Beautiful Girl in Nigeria Universe 2014 and represented Nigeria at the Miss Universe 2014 pageant.
+Queen Celestine (born 18 March 1992) is a Nigerian model, chef and beauty pageant titleholder who was crowned Most Beautiful Girl in Nigeria Universe 2014 and represented Nigeria at the Miss Universe 2014 pageant.

 Early life

-Queen is a student at Madonna University and former ambassador of Edo in Nigeria.
+Queen graduated at Madonna University and she is a former ambassador of Edo in Nigeria.

 Pageantry

 Miss Nigeria 2013

 Queen participated in the Miss Nigeria 2013 pageant and was the First runner-up.

 Most Beautiful Girl in Nigeria (MGBN) 2014

 Queen won Miss Amity and was crowned as the MGBN Universe (Most Beautiful Girl in Nigeria) 2014 on July 19, 2014.
 At same event she was crowned together with the first winner who was crowned as MGBN World 2014, Iheoma Nnadi.

 Miss Universe 2014

 Queen competed at the Miss Universe 2014 pageant and won as Miss Congeniality.